One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 One Bouillon Cube Equals How Many Teaspoons in Cooking Measurements?

 In cooking measurements, one bouillon cube generally corresponds to 1 to 1.5 teaspoons of bouillon paste or powder.
-This range varies slightly depending on the brand and density of the cube used.
+This range varies slightly depending on the brand, cube size, and density of the product used.

 Why Does One Bouillon Cube Equal Different Teaspoon Amounts?